Ping on NBN

 Pros (so far)

-- The Pillar technician said the signal at the FTTN Node is not turned all the way up yet so the FTTN has room to move later when people in the neighbourhood connect.
+- The Pillar technician said the signal at the FTTN Node signal is not turned all the way up yet so the FTTN has room to move later when people in the neighbourhood connect.
+From what I hear the signal won’t be turned up until all connections are on the NBN (analogue switch off in 12 months)

 Cons (so far)

-- TPG: New router has a 2A power supply (router has little vents for cooling compared to my 0.85 amp TPLink ADSL2 router (that had awesome cooling)).
-Update router has been stable, no heat issues yet.
-This was a problem, I had to solve this with an external fan etc.
+- TPG: Huawei router has a 2A power supply (router has little vents for cooling compared to my 0.85 amp TPLink ADSL2 router (that had awesome cooling)).

 - New router WiFi range only has a range of 40m ((but no channel congestion), the old one I had a range of 80m due to external antennae).
 Update: I was advised by a blog reader that setting a 20Mhz WiFi setting offers better range over a 20/40Mhz wifi range (but I would need to re-enter the password on devices).